Devenford/Lexilog/README.md

 The algorithm:

 * Assigns each word a proficiency score based on user performance.
-* Uses weighted random selection to prioritize words with lower proficiency.
+* Uses weighted random selection to determine the next words to practice, prioritizing those with lower proficiency.
 * Gradually introduces new vocabulary as users progress.
 * Periodically reviews mastered words to reinforce retention.

-This ensures that users spend more time practicing challenging vocabulary while maintaining previously learned words.
+This ensures that users spend more time practicing challenging vocabulary while reinforcing previously learned words.

 ---